RyanNewsom/Workout-Regimen/README.md

 * Protein powder good, pre workout, bad.
 Use coffee
 * Don't expect instant results, typically you will do this workout for a few weeks, then be able to increase by 10 lbs on bench press as an example
 * Don't stretch cold
 * No need to modify any exercises to 'confuse' your muscles.
-Bunch of BS to keep personal trainers employed.
+Bunch of BS from the industry.
 You can do this workout indefinitely, but feel free to modify individual exercises as desired but maintain muscle group targets.
 * You'll notice each regimen starts with the exercise w/ the most weight, and then moves down.
 This is intentional. (ex.
 Squat is the first exercise on leg day).
 * Don't skip leg day, it is known to increase testosterone
 * Also I did not come up with this, a well respected body builder did.
 But it has worked well for me